aless80/tantrix/README.md

 All classes extend object

 ## TODO
-impossible tile: it avoids that, but problem after it. see bug Final phase:
+possible to manually resize the board? add shifts to history impossible tile: it avoids that, but problem after it. see bug Final phase:
 	if cfg.turnUpDown < 44 - 12: